 His paintings cross-referenced formalism with contemporary culture and philosophy.
 Apparent references ran from Gilles Deleuze’s theory of the fold to The Velvet Underground.
 Black gloss paint, a constant in his work for 20 years, traded on the dull sheen of motorcycle leather or the dark mirrored architecture of music clubs.
 His twisting paintings that torqued off the stretcher or the earlier works that had big holes in them seemed violent unless you looked carefully.
 Then one discovered the careful preparation that constructing such an object involved.

 But the work was never about adapting an attitude, it was more of a vocabulary that came quite naturally out of his interests.
 For one exhibition announcement at Team he used an image of Chloe Sevigny with black gloss tape across her chest from the film, “Gummo.”
-It was perhaps a rathe sexist image to appropriate but it was brave to go ahead and use it if — as indeed it was — in fact, a readymade Parrino.
+It was perhaps a rather sexist image to appropriate but it was brave to go ahead and use it if — as indeed it was — in fact, a readymade Parrino.

-Parrino’s work was never as widely accepted here as it was in Europe, where the majority of his thirty-seven one person exhibitions since 1984 took place.
+Parrino’s work was never as widely accepted here as it was in Europe, where the majority of his 37 one-person exhibitions since 1984 took place.
 There will be a retrospective of his work at the Musee d’Art Moderne et Contemporain in Geneva in 2006.
 An informal commemorative gathering will take place at The Swiss Institute on January 20.
 He was the real thing.print